drhoopoe/academic-kickstart/content/post/p062001/why_hoopoe.md

 The beginning of the story finds Solomon gathering his armies of humans, jinn, and animals and wondering where the hell exactly is the hoopoe...

 {< figure library="true" src="Q27-20.jpg" title="And he (Solomon) surveyed the birds and said, Why do I not see the hoopoe?
-Or is it among the absent? - Qurʾān 27" lightbox="true" >}}
+Or is it among the absent? - Q 27:20" lightbox="true" >}}

-The hoopoe's not there because it's in Yemen gathering intelligence on Bilqīs.
+The hoopoe's not there when the story starts because it's in Yemen gathering intelligence on Bilqīs.
-Perhaps sensing Solomon's displeasure, it quickly returns to report on this queen of a nation of sun-worshipping pagans, and then spends several verses shuttling messages back and forth between the two rulers.
+Perhaps sensing Solomon's displeasure, it returns in the blink of an eye to report on this queen of a nation of sun-worshipping pagans, and then spends several verses shuttling messages back and forth between the two rulers.
 In the end, Solomon succeeds in guiding Bilqīs to the worship of God, though only by dispatching his jinn to whisk her magnificent throne away from her palace in Maʿrib and into his in Jerusalem.
-A good deal of solar and other cosmological symbolism attends this story of prophethood, kingship, a talking bird, and jinn possessed of preternatural powers, and all these themes adhere to the hoopoe in later Islamic thought.
+A good deal of solar and other cosmological symbolism attends this story of prophethood, kingship, a talking bird (or really, a king who speaks bird), and jinn possessed of preternatural powers, and all these themes adhere to the hoopoe in later Islamic thought.

 One of the bird's most famous roles in Islamic literature, for example, is in the thirteenth-century Sufi poet Farīd al-Dīn ʿAttār's *Conference of the Birds* (*Manṭiq al-ṭayr*).[^2]
 In this extended allegory of the Sufi path, in which a disparate flock of birds journeys in search of their mysterious bird-king, Simurgh, the hoopoe takes on the role of far-seeing guide and spiritual counselor to its fellow avians.